isabella232/gcp_redis_enterprise/readme.md

 ## Prerequisites

-1. Enable the APIs in your project: `gcp.redisenterprise.com`
+1. Enable the following API in your project: `gcp.redisenterprise.com`
 2. Ensure your account has the following priviledges (as required):

 | Step |  Role or Permisions Required |